coderefinery/git-intro/content/what-to-avoid.md

 unrelated but conflicting work was done in the meantime or even before you started.
 Or noticing that someone else has already done it.
 This problem is largest when you come back to an active project weeks or months later.
+So update your branch before adding new commits.

 **Commit unrelated changes together**: Makes it difficult to undo changes since it can undo also the unrelated change.